virgile-hogman/kth-rgbd/readme.txt

 --------------------------------------------------------------------
 HOWTO run
 --------------------------------------------------------------------
-First, check the configuration file containing the parameters (kth-rgbd.cfg) Create the working in/out repositories: frames and results.
+Check the configuration file containing the parameters (kth-rgbd.cfg) No config operation should be required if the scripts are used.
-Make symbolic links for easier usage: results and configuration files

-Program can be launched from build, but use preferably the scripts found in the folder "scripts"!
+Run those from the script directory.

+cd script
+./record.sh

 [Short description of the scripts]